2020–21 Manchester City F.C. season: Christmas and New Year

-On 7 February, City thrashed Liverpool 4–1 on the road to achieve their first victory at Anfield in almost 18 years and only their third win there in fifty games since 1956.
-Their winning run was ended when City were beaten 2–0 at the Etihad by rivals Manchester United on 7 March.
+On 7 February, City thrashed Liverpool 4–1 on the road to achieve their first victory at Anfield in almost 18 years and only their third win there in 50 games since 1956.
+Their winning run was ended when City were beaten 2–0 at the City of Manchester Stadium by rivals Manchester United on 7 March.
 On 16 March, City defeated Borussia Mönchengladbach 2–0 (4–0 on aggregate) and advanced to the Champions League quarter-finals for the fourth year in a row.
 On 20 March, the Blues scored two late goals to beat Everton on the road and advance to the FA Cup semi-finals for the third consecutive year.

 On 29 March, the club announced that Sergio Agüero would be leaving at the end of the season on expiration of his contract.
 In 10 seasons at City Agüero had become, at the time, the club's all-time leading goalscorer, the fourth highest goalscorer in the history of the Premier League, the goalscorer with the most Premier League goals at a single club (and its leading non-English scorer) and the holder of a plethora of club goal scoring records.
 At the time he was also City's most decorated player of all time with fifteen league and cup winner medals.
 He would also be remembered in club and English football history as the winning goalscorer at the denouement of the 2011–12 Premier League season, when City won their first title in 44 years by defeating Queens Park Rangers 3–2, with Agüero scoring in the 94th minute to clinch the title for Manchester City.
 The Blues finished ahead of closest rivals Manchester United on goal difference.